stef/pbp/readme.txt

 PBP[0] is a simple python wrapper and a command line interface around libsodium, to provide basic functionality resembling PGP.
-It uses scrypt for a KDF and a much simpler packet format, which should be much harder to fingerprint and also provides a forward secrecy mode.
+It uses scrypt for a KDF and a much simpler packet format, which should be much harder to fingerprint, pbp also provides an experimental forward secrecy mode and a multi-party DH mode.

 Installation